Trios-Project-Group/MI_Assignments/Assignment_3/READ_ME.txt

 	*The NN implementation is scalable as any number of layers can be added without any change in core.

-    *Any number of loss functions or activation functions can be added but a layercan take one activation function at a time.
+    *Any number of loss functions or activation functions can be added but a layer can take only one activation function at a time.